IADR/Philips Oral Healthcare Young Investigator Research Grant

 Supported by Philips Oral Healthcare (POHC)

-The 2007 winner Dr Fa-ming Chen from Fourth Military Medical University Xi’an P.R.
+The 2007 winner Dr. Fa-ming Chen from Fourth Military Medical University Xi’an P.R.
 China has benefited hugely from his award which resulted in 2 papers in J Clinical Periodontology and been promoted.
 The 2008 winner Dr Moritz Kebschull from Columbia University New York has already written publications from his studies and has returned to is native Germany where he has established his own research team.
 In 2009 Dr Nagihan Bostanci, now of Zurich University, has also published in J Clinical Periodontology, has established her own research team and is collaborating globally.
 In 2010 the winner was Dr Mandeep Ghuman of Kings College London, and in 2011 Dr Katrine Jaedicke from the University of Newcastle was the award winner for her project on “Investigation of adiponectin isoforms in saliva as potential biomarkers in periodontal disease”.
 The 2012 winner was Dr Patricia Miguez from the University of Pennsylvania for a project entitled “Effect of natural products on bone regeneration” and in 2013 Dr Mervi Gürsoy from the University of Turku in Finland, was successful in her proposed project “Salivary C-DI-GMP levels in relation to immune responses and periodontal infection”.
 In 2014 Dr Paola dePablo from the University of Birmingham UK was successful with her application “Characterisation of subgingival microbiome in patients with Rheumatoid Arthritis”

 Applicants must be full or student members of the IADR Periodontal Research Group (PRG) at the time of application.